*Update: Whoaaa, this blog post is really old! Check out some more recent posts here.

 I managed to find this 2006 article by Sine, Mitsuhashi, and Kirsch that revisited the work of Burns and Stalker to attempt to answer that very question, by looking at the performance and organizational models of emerging Internet firms in the late 1990's (instead of the mature firms often studied and indeed part of the original Burns & Stalker research).
 And not to spoil it for those of you interested in reading this article, but the conclusion they draw is that a mixture of both mechanical and organic, well-defined and designed in some areas and more undefined, ambiguous, and fluid in others, results in overall better performance.

-So while conceptually in “opposition” to each other, the mechanistic vs. organic is really a continuum, with many shades of gray in between, and rarely does one firm entirely exhibit the archetypal characterization at either end of the spectrum.
+So while conceptually in "opposition" to each other, the mechanistic organizations vs. organic organizations is really a continuum, with many shades of gray in between, and rarely does one firm entirely exhibit the archetypal characterization at either end of the spectrum.
 This should be common-sensical to anyone involved in running a business.
 Some areas are mechanical.
 Other areas are organic.
 These can co-exist and should continue to co-exist in order to keep the firm alive and thriving.